Island women keeping critters comfy with hand-knit blankets for humane society | CBC News

 "It's nice to do something that they can get some comfort from."

 Jennifer Harkness, the development manager at the P.E.I.
-Humane Society, said it receives blankets and hand-knit items on a regular basis.
+Humane Society, said the shelter often receives blankets and hand-knit items.

 "We're really lucky to have volunteers in the community that consistently bring us warm things for the animals to bring comfort to them."